fboucquez/symbol-bootstrap/docs/stop.md

 `symbol-bootstrap stop`
 =======================

-It stops the docker-compose network if running (symbol-bootstrap start with --daemon).
-This is just a wrapper for docker-compose down bash call.
+It stops the docker-compose network if running (symbol-bootstrap started with --detached).
+This is just a wrapper for the `docker-compose down` bash call.

 * [`symbol-bootstrap stop`](#symbol-bootstrap-stop)

 ## `symbol-bootstrap stop`

-It stops the docker-compose network if running (symbol-bootstrap start with --daemon).
-This is just a wrapper for docker-compose down bash call.
+It stops the docker-compose network if running (symbol-bootstrap started with --detached).
+This is just a wrapper for the `docker-compose down` bash call.

 ```
 USAGE